zechary28/tp/docs/DeveloperGuide.md

 #### Missing or Corrupted Data File

-1. Locate the `data/The Sharkives.json` file and rename/delete it while the app is closed.
+1. Locate the `data/AddressBook.json` file and rename/delete it while the app is closed.
 2. Re-launch the app.
    **Expected:** A new data file is generated with sample data, or an appropriate error message is shown.
-3. Alternatively, open `The Sharkives.json` and modify it to an invalid JSON format (e.g., remove a closing brace).
+3. Alternatively, open `AddressBook.json` and modify it to an invalid JSON format (e.g., remove a closing brace).
 4. Re-launch the app.
    **Expected:** App shows error message about corrupted data and starts with an empty dataset.